dev-ev/shiny-QC-dashboard/README.md

 # shinyQCDashboard
-QC dashboard for proteomics using R and shinydashboard
+QC dashboard for proteomics using R and shiny/shinydashboard

 Created and tested by Egor Vorontsov.
-Questions and concerns by e-mail at gmail: yegor dot msu
+Questions and concerns by e-mail yegor dot msu at gmail dot com.

 The dashboard makes use of the key QC values that are stored in an SQLite database.
-During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values for Proteome Discoverer search that are processed via the "QC_Script_PD2.4" Python script.
+During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values from Proteome Discoverer 2.4 search that are processed via the "QC_Script_PD2.4" Python script.

-The app consists of one long page and is based on the R packages shiny/shinydashboard:
+The app consists of one long page and is based on the R packages shiny and shinydashboard:

 <img src="https://github.com/dev-ev/shinyQCDashboard/blob/master/shinyQC_screenshot_1.PNG" alt="drawing" width="400"/>